Cinnamon Rice Pudding with Peaches makes a beautiful, tasty parfait. Layer fresh peaches with rice pudding.

-Read more about the difference between A1 and A2 in the Indian Journal of Endocrinology and Metabolism and Mother Jones magazine.
+Read more about the difference between A1 and A2 proteins in the Indian Journal of Endocrinology and Metabolism and Mother Jones magazine.
 For more about my path to healing my gut and getting rid of inflammation, see How I Healed Myself With Food.

-Tools Needed for Cinnamon Rice Pudding with Peaches
+Cinnamon Rice Pudding with Peaches Recipe

 Cinnamon Rice Pudding with Peaches